jorisroovers/gitlint/docs/index.md

 [title-max-length](rules.md#t1-title-max-length) violation.
 Most users don't want this, so we disable linting on Merge and Revert commits by default.

-For [squash](https://git-scm.com/docs/git-commit#git-commit---squashltcommitgt) and [fixup](https://git-scm.com/docs/git-commit#git-commit---fixupltcommitgt) commits, the rationale is that these are temporary commits that will be squashed into a different commit, and hence the commit messages for these commits are very short-lived and not intended to make it into the final commit history.
-In addition, by prepending *"fixup!"* or *"squash!"* to your commit message, certain gitlint rules might be violated (e.g. [title-max-length](rules.md#t1-title-max-length)) which is often undesirable.
+For [squash](https://git-scm.com/docs/git-commit#git-commit---squashltcommitgt) and [fixup](https://git-scm.com/docs/git-commit#git-commit---fixupltcommitgt) (including [fixup=amend](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---fixupamendrewordltcommitgt)) commits, the rationale is that these are temporary commits that will be squashed into a different commit, and hence the commit messages for these commits are very short-lived and not intended to make it into the final commit history.
+In addition, by prepending *"fixup!"*, *"amend!"* or *"squash!"* to your commit message, certain gitlint rules might be violated (e.g. [title-max-length](rules.md#t1-title-max-length)) which is often undesirable.

-In case you *do* want to lint these commit messages, you can disable this behavior by setting the general `ignore-merge-commits`, `ignore-revert-commits`,  `ignore-fixup-commits` or `ignore-squash-commits` option to `false`
+In case you *do* want to lint these commit messages, you can disable this behavior by setting the general `ignore-merge-commits`, `ignore-revert-commits`,  `ignore-fixup-commits`, `ignore-fixup-amend-commits` or `ignore-squash-commits` option to `false`
 [using one of the various ways to configure gitlint](configuration.md).